Veteran Notre Dame assistant has been instrumental in Fighting Irish program’s growth for more than 10 years.

 Notre Dame won Michigan State's Mary Fossum Invitational for the second straight year on Sept.
 13, 2015.

 The Notre Dame women's golf team is spending eight days (Aug.
 9-17) enjoying the sights and sounds of Ireland.

-Kyle Lynne Demeter completed her eighth season as the assistant women's golf coach at the University of Notre Dame with the conclusion of the 2012-13 campaign.
-Since teaming up with current head coach Susan Holt prior to the 2006-07 season, Demeter has helped the Fighting Irish post the top-six scoring averages in program history while also leading the Irish to six consecutive NCAA Regional appearances and the NCAA Championships for the first time in the program's 25-year history in 2010-11.
+Kyle Lynne Demeter is in her 11th season on the women's golf coaching staff at the University of Notre Dame, and her first as associate head coach in 2015-16, having been promoted to that role in the summer of 2015 after a decade as an assistant coach.
+Since teaming up with current head coach Susan Holt prior to the 2006-07 season, Demeter has helped the Fighting Irish post the top nine scoring averages in program history while also leading Notre Dame to nine consecutive NCAA regional appearances (2008-16) and the NCAA Championships for the first time in program history in 2010-11.

 Demeter also was instrumental in the recruiting of two of the nation's top junior golfers in Campbell and Weaver for the 2012-13 season.